 As mentioned above, the system has no way to record the Joined Date history of the employees.
-Therefore, when reactivating the old account of the employee in the system, the admin must check whether the company requires them to follow the old or the new joined date.
+Therefore, when reactivating the old account of the employee in the system, the admin must check whether the company requires them to follow the old or the new joined date and update accordingly.

 - If the account is reactivated, how does it affect the IRAS records?

 In the case wherein the cessation date and the new joined date of the employee happens to be in the same year, the system still records the month/s of which there are payrun values and the month/s which have no payrun values.